 It is a common sleep disorder.
-You can stay awake for a long time and have trouble falling asleep or feeling that you have not slept at all.
+You can stay awake for a long time and have trouble falling asleep or feel that you have not slept.

 Insomnia tends to increase as women and men get older.
 Insomnia is a common sleep disorder.
 If you have insomnia, you can:

 - Stay awake for a long time and have trouble falling asleep.